Edit

 1. Sign in to the Azure portal.

-Example showing accumulated costs for a subscription
+Screenshot that shows accumulated costs for a subscription.

 To narrow costs for a single service, like App Service, select Add filter and then select Service name.
 Then, select App Service.